Does Wedgwood still make Jasperware?

 Josiah’s eldest son, John Wedgwood, expressed a deep interest in botany and horticulture, even co-founding the Royal Horticulture Society in 1804.
 The Jasperware products crafted today reflect this passion from the past, whilst being contemporary enough to allow Jasperware to sit in homes, showcasing blooming botanicals in modern day.

-Our Burlington Pots developed in collaboration with Laura Cavendish, Countess of Burlington, draw inspiration from the Wedgwood focus on craftsmanship.
+developed in collaboration with Laura Cavendish, Countess of Burlington, draw inspiration from the Wedgwood focus on craftsmanship.
 These pots are a beautiful nod to our rich heritage and each piece is a unique piece of art, with each plant pot hand-stamped with its size.

 Each piece is wonderfully unique, as the two colours of jasper body layer together and twist while moulded into shape.
 This process of creation allows for each piece to remain individual, lovingly handmade with natural and authentic sensibility.

 Our Jasper Folia Pots and Vases

 are a modern twist on the material, using solid earthy colour and utilising texture and tactility.
 Creations like Jasper Folia are proof that we continue to innovate, using the timeless principles and techniques discovered by our founder many years ago.

 Many ask how to care for Jasperware, and whether you can wash Jasperware, given that it is a high fired stoneware.
 The following care guidance is advisable as the preferable way to maintain Jasperware:

 - Washing pieces with warm soapy water, using either a soft nail brush or toothbrush for areas that may be very dirty or stained (such as the white ornamentation)

 - After, rinse the items with clean warm water and leave to air-dry.